 But it’s only in an intimate relationship with Him do we know who we are and our deepest identity.
 It’s then we can begin to trust.
-We come to know He’s a good Father and for us, so when He calls us to do crazy things like two months in Peru.
-We go.
-We trust.
-We learn to rely on Him alone and not ourselves.
-We know He will work all things out for His glory.
+We come to know He’s a good Father and for us.
+So when He calls us to do crazy things like two months in Peru.
+You go.
+You trust.
+You learn to rely on Him alone and not yourself.
+You know He will work all things out for His glory.

-Once we know this truth in spiritual life, we learn He’s generous with his grace.
-We learn there’s always more of Him and more of the Holy Spirit.
+Once you know this truth in the spiritual life, you learn He’s generous with his grace.
+You learn there’s always more of Him and more of the Holy Spirit.
 And where the Spirit of the Lord is there is freedom.
 Incredible freedom!

 “Now the Lord is the Spirit, and where the Spirit of the Lord is, there is freedom.”
 2 Corinthians 3:17

 As my trip went on I began to trust more and more.
 Day in and day out I just went where I was sent and followed the movement of the Holy Spirit.
-For some of you this is probably a new way of life.
-It might even scare you to abandon your own abilities.
+For some this is probably a new way of life.
+It might even scare one to abandon their own abilities.
 And yet, I had so much fun!
 It was amazing!

 Then more I trusted God, the more fruit I saw.
 The freer I was to be me, and use the gifts He’s given me.
 In addition, the fruit got bigger, brighter, and more abundant.
 I’m grateful to those around me in Peru who also trusted God enough to let me be.
-The one God created me to be, and not the minister they thought I should be.
+The one God created me to be, and not the minister, disciple, friend, or person they thought I should be.

 He’s generous with His gifts and grace – He will not hold back when you ask for more.
 Untimely, it’s when we surrender and get ourselves out of the way miracles happen.